FlickElectric/Intermediate-challenge-react/README.md

 If you finish the challenge, that's great, but is totally fine to only get part of the way through.
 We want to see how your problem solving skills; so please explain any decisions you make based on your time / knowledge constraints when you create your pull request.
 ## Instructions

+Check out this repository and create a branch with your name in it.

 We've set up `create-react-app` in this repo, and you should be able to get dependencies installed with `npm install` and the app running with `npm start`.
 If not, let us know and we'll help out.
 From here, we want you to build a simple admin dashboard that does some or all of the following using the accounts.json file in this project:

 - A user can search for accounts based on email address.
 Possible accounts should display as the user types an address.